FudgeMunkey/rss-sms/README.md

 # Quick Start Guide

+This quick start guide has not yet been written but is on the todo list.
+Please see [Set Up](#set-up) for a more in-depth walkthrough of how to deploy **RSS SMS**.

+## Locally

 To be written..

 - Run locally
 - Twilio SMS API

+## Amazon

+To be written..

+- Deploy to AWS Lambda to run the script
+- Set up AWS SNS to send SMS
+- Set up AWS S3 to store data
+- Set up AWS Cloudwatch to schedule the executions

 # Set Up

 To get **RSS SMS** working you will need to [deploy it](#Deployment) and set up the chosen [APIs](#APIs).
 I strongly suggest that you set up and run **RSS SMS** locally to ensure that you can get it working before deploying it elsewhere.
 This will help to save you some sanity.

 The *config.yml* file is used to specify the RSS feeds and keywords that each mobile number is subscribed to.
-You can specify multiple mobile numbers, multiple RSS feeds for each number, and multiple keywords for each RSS feed.
+You can specify multiple mobile numbers, multiple RSS feeds for each number, and multiple keywords (regex is supported) for each RSS feed.
 Most SMS APIs require you to use the [E.164](https://en.wikipedia.org/wiki/E.164) international telephone numbering plan.

-An example *config.yml* file is shown below.
+The keywords are case insensitive and can be grouped together so the texts you receive are more readable.
+For example, in the _config.yml_ file shown below if the keyword `Hershey(|')s` is triggered, then the SMS would show "Alert: Chocolates" instead of "Alert: Hershey(|')s".

 ```yaml
 # Configuration file config.yml